 If you're a disabled or elderly traveler, you may find taking the bus much easier: most are now equipped with ramps, unlike the metro which is still woefully inadequate where accessibility is concerned.

 Bus stops are found all around the city and more often than not are hubs for several different lines.
 Recently, a majority of bus stops were equipped with electronic information systems that tell you when to expect the next bus.
 Neighborhood maps and bus routes are also displayed at most stations, as well as at Paris tourist information offices.

 Paris buses are marked by double numbers and the name of the end of the line marked on the front.
 You can use T+ metro tickets or weekly and monthly passes to ride the bus, but if you've already used a single ticket in the metro, you can't transfer to the bus.
-You can, however, transfer between two buses without extra cost providing you do so within 90 minutes of boarding the first.
+You can, however, transfer between two buses without extra cost providing you do so within 90 minutes of boarding the first bus.
 Ask the driver to stamp ("valider") your ticket when you board the first bus.

-Using Buses to Tour the City?
+Using Buses to Tour the City: An Inexpensive Alternative

 - Line 38 runs north to south through the city center and provides memorable views of the Latin Quarter, the Seine river, or Notre Dame Cathedral.

 - Line 68 offers a vantage of the Musee d'Orsay, Saint-Germain des Pres, the Seine, The Louvre, and the Opéra Garnier.

 - Line 28 offers lovely views of the École Militaire, the Assemblée Nationale, the Seine River, the Grand Palais, and the Champs-Elysées.